charles-m-doan/distinction-space/content/Supportive/On_Austerity_of_MAF.md

 ## III.
 Absence of Constraint on Ontological Variety

-MAF imposes no restrictions on:
+DC imposes no restrictions on:

 - the kinds of entities that may exist,
 - the number or nature of laws,